When was the last time someone treated you with radical kindness?

 Self-compassion is harboring a caring and non-judgmental attitude.
 When you can see your joy and your pain as part of the human experience, you begin to realize you are in good company.
 In fact, research shows that regular self-kindness practices can improve body image and self-perception, and can lessen depression, anxiety, and grief.

 Saying a few self-compassion statements can be beneficial when you’re upset and can soothe the brain’s internal alarm system.
 This is a practice of expressing kind thoughts and phrases as you would to a friend in need, a small child, or a beloved pet.
 What would you say to them?

 Find or create a series of phrases that you find comforting and follow these guidelines: (1) Be clear; (2) Be authentic and true to your experience; and (3) Use a kind tone.

 Here are some suggestions:

-You can use first-person or third-person phrasing, depending on what is most meaningful in the moment.
-The third person phrasing can be helpful when addressing aspects of the self that feel small, ashamed, or afraid.
+You can use first-person or third-person phrasing, depending on what is most meaningful at the moment.
+The third-person phrasing can be helpful when addressing aspects of the self that feel small, ashamed, or afraid.

 Reflect: What vulnerable aspects of my experience need my tender love and care?